mennetorelli/Plumberz/README.md

 and in the same way in Conduit with `ConduitT () () m r`.

-For what concerns the primitives, each library implements both yield and await, which are similar both in sintax and in semantics.
+For what concerns the primitives, each library implements both yield and await, which are similar both in syntax and in semantics.

 The composition of pipelines in the three libraries are performed with the following composition operators: